InigoHohmeyer/GameofThronesRPG/README.md

 # GameofThronesRPG
-Old project where I attempted make a Game of Thrones RPG
+Old project where I attempted to make a Game of Thrones RPG